Spatial-then-Temporal Self-Supervised Learning for Video Correspondence: Method

-\textbf{Entropy-based selection.} The correlation of each query w.r.t. reference frame indicates more uncertainty when having smooth distribution, which should be paid more attention to when applying distillation.
-Thus, we calculate the entropy for each query $i$:
+\textbf{Entropy-based selection.} The correlation of each query w.r.t. reference frame indicates more uncertainty when having smooth distribution, which has a higher probability of suffering the temporal discontinuity.
+Thus, it should be paid more attention to when applying local correlation distillation.
+We calculate the entropy for each query $i$:

-Then we obtain a mask $m \in \mathbb{R}^{h^{N-1}w^{N-1}}$ to filter out the region with lower entropy by setting a threshold $T$.
+then we obtain a mask $m \in \{0,1\}^{h^{N-1}w^{N-1}}$ to filter out the region with lower entropy by setting a threshold $T$.
 The local correlation distillation loss with entropy selection is defined as: